BibiUSA/eCommerce/README.md

 QUESTIONS
 1.Why image of social not loading when going inside the singleItem page 2.Why I can't go from all shirt page to all pants page or shoes page or accessories?
 3.What is the use of useEffect?
-4. How to use a dummy API?
-5. Usually, when you're building something like this, do you use any CSS library or framework such as bootstrap or is it usually designed in plain CSS?
-6. Does the iterations that I have where cartArray objects are iterated and compared to totalData objects slow down the website?
+4.How to use a dummy API?
+5 Usually, when you're building something like this, do you use any CSS library or framework such as bootstrap or is it usually designed in plain CSS?
+6 Does the iterations that I have where cartArray objects are iterated and compared to totalData objects slow down the website?
+7 Why on Navbar line 26, i had to add number to the items or it was treating it as strings instead of numbers?
+8 When I add different sizes, there are items with the same key/id in there.
+What is a way to resolve that?
+9 best practice to add totalprice and total quantity to the redux as another state in the store or copy the function and all the imports needed to calculate those values.